 There are a blessed few of us who are ordained in the ministry of eternal, intrinsic desire to get out there and work well at everything.
-No matter how enjoyable physical activity can be (or not), or how intellectually aware of its benefits we are, physical activity will in fact help us feel better, have more energy, and experience the richness of life.
+No matter how enjoyable physical activity can be (or not), or how intellectually aware of it’s benefits we are (or not), physical activity will in fact help us feel better, have more energy and just plain experience the richness of life.

-It is common to ignore that “something” professionally, to help ourselves get ahead, or to avoid taking the extra step to make a loved one feel special and create the harmony that selfless acts inspire.
+It is common to ignore that “extra something” professionally, to help ourselves get ahead, or not taking that extra step to make a loved one feel special and creating the harmony that selfless acts inspire.
 The common thread is neglect; we know the answer but take no action.
-Nowhere is this knowledge/inaction reality more prevalent than in the arena of physical activity, where the benefits are numerous, deep, and life-long.
+Nowhere is this knowledge-but-no-action reality more prevalent than in the arena of physical activity, where the benefits are numerous, deep, and life long.

-Most of us procrastinate, come up with other “important” things to do, which are often no more important than a random social engagement or television show.
-How many times do you look at your running shoes, bicycle, camping gear, tennis racket, or other favorite piece of exercise gear, and your first thought is of the pleasure of doing that activity?
-Then, ultimately, you talk yourself out of it and do something instead that grants immediate gratification and requires little effort.
+Most of us procrastinate, come up with other “important things to do,” which are often no more “important,” than a random social engagement or television show.
+How many times do you look at your running shoes, bicycle, camping gear, tennis racket or other favorite piece of exercise gear and your first thought is of the pleasure of doing that activity.
+Then, ultimately, you talk yourself out of it and do something for immediate gratification that requires little effort.

 Might I suggest taking a look around you and within yourself.
 Where are you exceedingly successful and what makes it so?
 Look at others.
 Discover characteristics that make them admirable in their accomplishments.
 Mimic them until you experience success for yourself; at this point you can rely more on your own experience in the future.
 Always remember you have not failed until you stop trying.
 Think of the qualities of consistency and persistence.
 If you consistently persist, you will succeed.